Last night's rain continued well into the early morning. After letting up for a few hours, it fell again before ending at 7 a.m.

 The trail took us to the top of Rocky Mountain, which was shrouded in a low layer of clouds.

-Since yesterday, we have mostly been walking westward.
+We have mostly walked westward since yesterday.
 The trail will continue that way until tomorrow when it turns to go in a predominantly north direction.

 Near the top, I began to see outcroppings of rock.
 Now I could see how Rocky Mountain got its name.